andyrohdev/net-income-processor/README.md

 ```

 ## **Contributing**
-We welcome contributions to the Paycheck Calculator!
+We welcome contributions to NIP!
 To get involved:

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature-name`).